Tillerson says missile strikes carry a message for others

 Most Read Stories

+President Donald Trump’s national security adviser, H.R.
+McMaster, described the decision to send the carrier group as “prudent.”
+He said Trump and Chinese president Xi Jinping had agreed that North Korea’s pattern of “provocative behavior” was unacceptable and the U.S. was acting accordingly.

+“This is a rogue regime that is now a nuclear-capable regime. …So the president has asked us to be prepared to give him a full range of options to remove that threat to the American people and our allies and partners in that region,” McMaster said on “Fox News Sunday.”

-North Korea has pledged to bolster its defenses to protect against such airstrikes.
+North Korea has pledged to bolster its defenses to protect against airstrikes.
 The North called the U.S. action in Syria “absolutely unpardonable” and said it proves that its nuclear weapons are justified to protect the country against Washington’s “evermore reckless moves for a war.”

 The comments were made by a Foreign Ministry official and carried by North Korea’s state-run Korean Central News Agency on Sunday.
 The report did not name the official, which is common in KCNA reports.